irgroup-classrooms/dis25-2022/README.md

 (L) Lectures; (T) Tutorials; (P) Project

-[Lectures and tutorial are recorded and available online](https://th-koeln.sciebo.de/s/Col70bcubHhymJx).
+The first [lectures and tutorial were recorded and are available online](https://th-koeln.sciebo.de/s/Col70bcubHhymJx).
 The password is the same as for the Zoom sessions.

 | Date      | Slot 13:30h                              | Slot 15:15h                              | DIS25a (DIS B.Sc.) | NLP (DS M.Sc.) |
 |-----------|------------------------------------------|------------------------------------------|--------------------|----------------|